Ebola outbreak in Guinea: Four things you need to know | DW | 15.02.2021

 The cases in Guinea and the Congo are not thought to be linked.

 Experts traced the 2014 Ebola outbreak back to bats that lived in a hollow tree where children played in a remote part of Guinea, pinpointing the first victim as an 18-month-old boy.
-The virus was identified for the first time much earlier, though — in 1976 in Zaire, now known as the DRC.
+The virus was identified for the first time much earlier, though — in 1976 in Zaire, now known as the Democratic Republic of the Congo.

 In response to the 2014-2016 Ebola epidemic, several vaccines were developed and trialed and have been successfully used to stamp out outbreaks in the Democratic Republic of Congo.